JeffersonLab/E2SAR/README.md

 This documentation is primarily targeted at E2SAR developers and contributors.

-Documentation for E2SAR adopters is contained in the [wiki](https://github.com/JeffersonLab/E2SAR/wiki).
+Documentation for E2SAR adopters is contained in the [wiki](https://github.com/JeffersonLab/E2SAR/wiki) and the [Doxygen site](https://jeffersonlab.github.io/E2SAR-doc/annotated.html).

 ## Checking out the code